akhileshtrivedi/akhileshtrivedi/README.md

 I'm a passionate Technical Architect, specializing in development.
 I enjoy tackling complex problems and building solutions that make a positive impact.
 My journey in the world of technology has been a thrilling adventure, and I'm always eager to learn and grow.

 - 🔭 I’m currently working on Aman Technologies
-- 🌱 I’m currently learning some new things
+- 🌱 I’m currently learning some new things which I'll use in near future
 - 💬 Ask me about System Design, Java and Vue
 - 📫 How to reach me: [atakhileshtrivedi@gmail.com]